osm-fr/osmose-backend/docker/README.md

 Running on a single country
 ===========================

-The `./work` directory on your host must to be writable by anyone, as the `osmose` user in the container will have some random UID (probably 1000).
+The `./work` directory on your host must be writable by anyone, as the `osmose` user in the container will have some random UID (probably 1000).
 ```
 chmod a+w ./work
 ```

-Taking the Monaco (a quick and small one) as an example, once you have the docker image, you can run Osmose analysers like this:
+Taking Monaco (a quick and small one) as an example, once the docker image is built, you can run Osmose analyzers using:
 ```
 docker-compose --project-name monaco run --rm backend ./osmose_run.py --country=monaco
 docker-compose --project-name monaco down # Destroy the loaded data base